 We use the intensive pronoun in a sentence to refer back to the noun which is the subject of the sentence in order to emphasize it.
 For this reason, the intensive pronoun is also called emphatic pronoun.

-The intensive pronoun comes immediately after the noun or antecedent as it is known that it refers to and although occasionally, it may appear farther away, especially at the end of the sentence.
+The intensive pronoun comes immediately after the noun or antecedent as it is known.
+The pronoun refers back to the antecedent.
+Occasionally, the intensive pronoun may appear farther away, especially at the end of the sentence.

 Removal of an intensive pronoun does not affect the meaning of a sentence

 Very rarely does an intensive pronoun appear before its antecedent